Dolen Perkins-Valdez: Other works

 In 2013, Perkins-Valdez was invited to write an introductory essay to the 37th edition of Solomon Northup's autobiography Twelve Years a Slave.

 Her second novel, Balm, was published in May 2015.
 The novel is set in Chicago during the Reconstruction era.
 It explores a Tennessee Black healer named Madge, who was born free; a white widowed spiritualist named Sadie; and a freedman called Hemp from Kentucky, who gained freedom by fighting with the Union army.
 Each migrated to Chicago after the war, along with thousands of others working to rebuild their lives and to explore new kinds of freedom.
 Perkins-Valdez said that she wanted to put the story "somewhere that was absolutely affected by the war but was still, in some ways, peripheral."

 Dolen's third novel Take My Hand was published by Berkley Books/Penguin Random House in spring 2022.
 According to its epilogue, it was inspired by a real case in which two sisters, aged 12 and 14, were sterilized against their will in June 1973.

+Nineteen Eighty-four

+Perkins-Valdez, wrote an introduction to George Orwell's Nineteen Eighty-four to accompany a 75th-anniversary edition published in the US in 2024 by Berkley Books and approved by The Orwell Estate.
+Her essay was criticised for acting as a trigger warning to readers over Winston's views of women.
+Novelist and critic Walter Kirn criticised the preface on the podcast America This Week, describing it as "the most 1984-ish thing I’ve ever f---ing read" and commented, "We’re getting somebody to actually convict George Orwell himself of thought crime in the introduction to his book about thought crime".